 This Bread Starts With A Spread

 First, make a simple spread of butter, mayonnaise, Mozzarella, garlic, and green onions.
 The mayonnaise ingredient may seem odd to you, but trust me.
-It brings an
+It brings an outstanding result!

 The garlic is passed through a garlic press which causes its flavor to be evenly distributed throughout the spread.
 These ingredients are mixed together then spread evenly onto two halves of the loaf of French bread.
 You can slice the bread into rounds before spreading for convenient individual servings.
 This would be great using a thin baguette.

 Next comes topping them with the ripe olives and green onion slices.
 More green onions to top are optional.

 Baking this bread takes patience as you want to make sure the edges and underside are crispy.
 You don’t want to overcook and dry out the top by browning it too much.
 You’re looking for a gooey moist mouthful of Cheesy Greek Bread with a crunchy crust.

 As the halves bake, the flavors meld together, the bread crisps, then out from the oven comes this glorious bread!